An Alternative to Knee Replacement

 Recovery & Follow-up

-Return home with a full recovery protocol.
-We coordinate directly with your Canadian physician to ensure continuity of care.
+Return home with a clear recovery protocol.
+We provide official post-op instructions for your local Canadian physiotherapist to follow.

 Meet Your Guide